adamkdean/fsm/README.md

 # Finite State Machine

-`FSM` is a simple golang implementation of a finite state machine.
+`FiniteStateMachine` is a simple golang implementation of a finite state machine.

 ## Getting started